 Carpal tunnel syndrome (CTS) is a fairly common hand and wrist condition that can affect anyone in any kind of work environment.
-However, women are more likely to develop CTS than men are, as well as those of us who are in jobs that require repetitive hand movements, such as manufacturing, sewing or fishing.
+However, those who are in jobs that require repetitive hand movements, such as manufacturing, sewing or fishing can be more prone to CTS.
 Its other risk factors include hypothyroidism, rheumatoid arthritis and diabetes.

 Why exercises can’t prevent CTS

 There are many treatments for CTS such as adjusting how you exercise or work on your computer, medication, and using a splint to ensure correct alignment of your wrist.

 Then there are those advocates who encourage stretching and strengthening exercises to prevent developing CTS.
 These exercises, regularly listed online on health websites, include rolling your wrists with clenched fists, shaking your hands as if you’re shaking off water, or stretching them by pulling your hand towards you while your arm is parallel to the ground.